 What happens if BV goes untreated?

 Untreated BV increases the chances of developing PID, which can cause some complications like scarring in the fallopian tubes and may even result in infertility down the line.
 Also, untreated BV can make you more susceptible to sexually transmitted infections (STIs) like chlamydia and gonorrhea, as it creates an environment where harmful bacteria can easily flourish.
 For pregnant women, bacterial vaginosis can increase the risk of complications such as preterm birth, low birth weight, and even miscarriage.
-On top of that, having persistent BV can lead to ongoing discomfort, including irritation, unusual discharge, and a fishy odor, which can really affect your overall well-being and quality of life.
+On top of that, persistent BV can cause ongoing discomfort, including irritation, abnormal discharge, and a fishy odor, which can significantly affect your overall well-being and quality of life.

 Can BV cause blocked fallopian tubes?